dsaidgovsg/changelog-gen/README.md

 Refer to the example [`.clog.yaml`](.clog.yaml) for usage at the moment.

-## CLI Example
+## CLI Install

+If you prefer to install the CLI within its own Python environment, you might want to follow the `pyenv` set-up in the earlier [Developer Set-up](#developer-set-up), before coming back to this section.

-You will need to install the package first.
+Once you are in your preferred environment, you will need to install the package first.
 To do so locally (if you git-cloned the repository):

 ```bash
 pip install -e .